-Innovation of the kind discussed in this book needs to start with capacity-building for a national team comprising some full-time curriculum staff together with other educators having an interest in or responsibility for education for global citizenship.
-This can be problematic, given budget constraints once donor inputs are reduced.
-Without a strong core team, however, the effectiveness of the programme is likely to weaken.
+Innovation of the kind discussed in this book needs to start with capacitybuilding for a national team comprising some full-time curriculum staff together with other educators having an interest in this field.
+Maintaining such a team can be problematic, however, given budget constraints once donor inputs are reduced.
+Without a strong core team, the effectiveness of the programme is likely to weaken.